This is a sponsored conversation written by me on behalf of zzysh®. The opinions and text are all mine.

 - Open the wine you want to taste or cook with, and don’t stress about not using the whole bottle.
 Think of the dinner party possibilities.

-- Close the bottle using the zzysh® stopper, it offers an innovative seal to help keep it fresh.
+- Then, close the bottle using the zzysh® stopper, it offers an innovative seal to help keep it fresh.

 - Use zzysh® technology to zzysh® the bottle, and create a protective atmosphere around the wine.
-Press the hand piece down for 3-4 seconds to achieve the atmosphere.
+Just press the hand piece down for 3-4 seconds to achieve the atmosphere.
 It is just that easy!

 For sparkling wine, the protective atmosphere consists of argon and carbon dioxide.
 This atmosphere creates pressure, which helps preserve the fizz as well as the flavor.